 - warn in writing after confirmation

-- escalate if repeated
+- escalate if the issue repeats

 Smoking or prohibited substances

 If your lease prohibits smoking, enforcement needs quick documentation.
+Odor is real, but it can be subjective.

 - inspection notes